bitnobi/BitnobiMar2019Pilot/Federation-Overview.md

 The focus of this release is to support federation of multiple Bitnobi servers.
 A Bitnobi user logged into one Bitnobi server (Originating Bitnobi) can create a workflow that can merge data from one or more Remote Bitnobi servers with access controlled through policies.
+Below is an example of Bitnobi in Org1 configured to access data from Bitnobis in Org2 and Org3.

 [[images/bitnobi-federation-overview1.png]]

+### Terminology
+* Originating Bitnobi: the bitnobi server that the data consumer is logged into and is using to compose the workflow.
+The workflow definition and status during execution is stored on the originating Bitnobi.
+If the workflow contains a datasource in the originating Bitnobi, then a workflow segment may be executed here.
+* Remote Bitnobi: if the workflow contains an ExternalDS datasource, then that segment of the workflow is executed on the Remote Bitnobi.
+* DataMover element: new canvas element that moves intermediate data from the current Bitnobi to the specified destination.
+Workflow segment execution terminates at the DataMover element and the destination Bitnobi is notified that data is available for workflow execution.

 To use the Federation feature: